aimeos/aimeos-docs/src/frontend/html/basket-components.md

 * [Bought section class name](../../config/client-html/basket-related.md#name)

 !!! note
     Products that should be suggested in the "bought" section must be calculated according to the orders of previous customers.
-Aimeos comes with a job controller called "Product/Purchase" that does this for you automatically, but you need to run this job regularly, preferably once a day.
+Aimeos comes with a job controller named "product/bought" that does this for you automatically, but you need to run this job regularly, preferably once a day.

 ## Templates